Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 The Office of Defense Cooperation at the U.S. Embassy in New Delhi works with the U.S. Commercial Service to assist U.S. suppliers to facilitate defense sales.
 Both the Office of Defense Cooperation and the U.S. Commercial Service can offer guidance on defense sales and provide contact details of the Ministry of Defence and armed forces offices in India, which are the primary purchasers of foreign defense goods.

 Local Representation in the Defense Sector

-Project financing in India has traditionally been confined to core infrastructure projects such as power projects and the construction of roadways, ports, and airports.
+Project financing in India has traditionally been confined to core infrastructure projects such as power and the construction of roadways, ports, and airports.
 Indian banks and non-banking financial institutions finance such projects for Indian borrowers.

-Multilateral Development Banks and Financing Government Sales.
-Price, payment terms, and financing are significant factors in winning a government contract.
-Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDBs).
+Pricing, payment terms, and financing are significant factors in winning a government contract.
+Many countries, including India, finance public works projects through borrowing from multilateral development banks (MDBs).
 A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
-The U.S. Department of Commerce’s International Trade Administration has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, and the World Bank.
+The U.S. Commercial Service has a Foreign Service Officer stationed at each of the five MDBs: the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, and the World Bank.

 Learn more by contacting the: